Imbakken/Webproject/README.md

 * Project work
 * Academic supervision, tutoring and iterative guidance

+## :computer: Setup
+To install the application follow these instructions.

+- Download the files from GitHub.
+- Open the project folder in an external editor.
+We have used Visual Studio Code during development.
+- Open a terminal in the root folder of the project and run npm install to install the project dependencies.
+- Run the npm start command to start the application.

+## :date: Project
+Spring semester 2022

 ### :unlock: Log in
 We have made some testusers to test the system.
 #### Anonymous user: